ifmeorg/ifme/README.md

 Testing Accounts
 -----------------

 They have been created in `seeds.rb`.
+Feel free to modify seeds.rb to help to your development needs!
+You can also test with Google accounts.

 ```
 Email: test1@example.com